yenehunn/Number-Guessing/README.md

 # Number Guessing Game
-User Input Lower and Upper Number
+User Input Lower and Upper Of Numbers